-The Group had net borrowings (excluding convertible loans and lease liabilities) of £0.58 million as at 31 December 2023 (2022: net borrowings (excluding convertible loans and lease liabilities) of £0.84 million).
-The Group used cash of £0.62 million from operations (2022: £1.59 million) primarily as a result of the loss incurred but mitigated by favourable movements in receivables.
+The Group had net borrowings (excluding convertible loans and lease liabilities) of £1.02 million as at 31 December 2024 (2023: net borrowings (excluding convertible loans and lease liabilities) of £0.58 million).
+The Group used cash of £1.40 million from operations (2023: £0.62 million) primarily as a result of the loss incurred during the year.
+This was financed during the year by a net £1.32 million equity by subscription and retail offer.